Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 - Questionnaires for development teams to collect information from them offline;
 - Detailed examples of how to verify that a given practice is **actually** implemented, as well as examples of how **each** practice should be implemented;
 - A roadmap for building DevSecOps processes based on each practice and its implementation;
-- Dynamic visualization — highlighting each cell of the DAF maturity pyramid, heatmap, and DAF Map depending on the degree of practice implementation;
+- Dynamic visualization — highlighting each cell of the DAF maturity pyramid, assesment outcomes, and DAF map depending on the degree of practice implementation;
 - A detailed and customizable audit report based on DAF;
 - Automated calculation of DevSecOps/AppSec FTE requirements for implementing DevSecOps tools, taking into account the number of development teams and planned tasks;
 - And much more.